 Note: Some benefits are intrinsically linked, an increase in testosterone will lead to better recovery.
 Furthermore, studies on the ZMA supplement are scarce, so we also analyzed several studies on the ingredients separately.

 We started by talking about Zinc.

 Zinc is one of the 24 micronutrients essential for survival and is found, for example, in meat and eggs.

-Zinc is easily lost with sweat, and can be a smart supplement for people who sweat a lot during training, or during exercise. summer, where temperatures rise.
+Zinc is easily lost through sweat, and can be a smart supplement for people who sweat a lot during training, or during the summer, when temperatures rise.

 The most common dose found in ZMA formulas is 30mg.

 We now move on to Magnesium.

 Magnesium is also a mineral and is the second most common deficiency in developed countries, surpassed only by Vitamin D.

 It is the second most present electrolyte in the human body, and in food it is found mainly in nuts and vegetables.

 The most common dose found in ZMA supplements is 450mg.